 5. Vamana (Dwarf) – Dwarf people are born.

-7. Rama (Man with bow and arrow) – People developed skills using semi-modern weapons like bow and arrow.
+7. Rama (Man with bow and arrow) – People developed skills using semi-modern weapons, like the bow and arrow.

 8. Krishna (Clever man with Sudarshan Chakra) – People became shrewd and started using more advanced weapons (heralding Kali Yuga).

-9. Buddha (who has attended wisdom) – People became clever and started advancing to the modern age.
+9. Buddha (who has attained wisdom) – People became clever and started advancing to the modern age.

 10. Kalki – Very advanced human beings, both technologically and genetically.